-Q6 Who within the relevant Research Council has access to the information, other than the named point of contact, and is it ever shared with other Research Councils or other organisations?

-A6 Within each Research Council, and within RCUK, information may be shared confidentially, through normal management arrangements, including across senior management and in serious cases with research grants managers, as necessary.
+- Q6 Who within the relevant Research Council has access to the information, other than the named point of contact, and is it ever shared with other Research Councils or other organisations? - Within each Research Council, and within UKRI, information may be shared confidentially, through normal management arrangements, including across senior management and in serious cases with research grants managers, as necessary.

 Each council maintains its own log of research misconduct allegations, as outlined in Answer A5, which may include identifiable information.
-The Research Councils also maintain a central, redacted, log of research misconduct allegations which is compiled from the individual Council logs but which does not contain identifiable information on individuals.
+UKRI also maintain a central, redacted, log of research misconduct allegations which is compiled from the individual Council logs but which does not contain identifiable information on individuals.

-Information on currently logged cases is therefore shared in confidence, with individual identities redacted where provided, between councils and RCUK/UKRI, as well as with the RCUK Funding Assurance Programme leads.
+Information on currently logged cases is therefore shared in confidence, with individual identities redacted where provided, within UKRI, including UKRI Funding Assurance Programme leads.

-This central log has been maintained by staff in the RCUK Executive Directorate; responsibility is currently being transferred to UKRI, although information remains within RCUK back-office.
+This central log is held in the UKRI back-office which is maintained securely and confidentially, with limited internal access granted only to nominated individuals.
 It is shared among the designated contacts (see Answer A1), with the aim of:

-- providing a basis for councils' policy leads to learn from each other to ensure consistent policy implementation; - identifying possible duplicate entries; - enabling strategic policy oversight and identifying any trends of potential concern; - informing RCUK Funding Assurance audits of Research Organisations.
+- providing a basis for councils' policy leads to learn from each other to ensure consistent policy implementation; - identifying possible duplicate entries: - enabling strategic policy oversight and identifying any trends of potential concern; - informing UKRI Funding Assurance audits of Research Organisations.